Schema and guidelines for creating a staticSearch engine for your HTML5 site

 The concordance target comes with the same warning as above: compiling these statistics is memory-intensive and may cause the build process to run out of memory.

-As described in 7.5.2.2 Optional parameters, if you set the <linkToFragmentId> parameter to true, the search index will link each keyword-in-context extract with the closest element that has an id, so that each keyword-in-context string in a search result will point directly to a specific page fragment.
+The search index will automatically link each keyword-in-context extract with the closest element that has an id, so that each keyword-in-context string in a search result will point directly to a specific page fragment.
 You can also add your own attributes to any element in your document in order to have those attributes appear on the keyword-in-context (KWIC) result string (which is in the form of an HTML <li> element).

 Imagine that some of the paragraphs in your documents are special in some way.
 You could add an attribute whose name begins with data-ss- to each of those paragraphs, like this: